Dhau: Juju Dhau

-Juju Dhau is a special variation of Dhau, made in Bhaktapur district.
-It is usually prepared for buffalo's milk, which is more fatty than traditional cow's milk.
+Juju Dhau is a special variation of Dhau, made in the Bhaktapur district.
+It is usually prepared from buffalo's milk, which is more fatty than traditional cow's milk.

-According to a tale, kings of the Malla period of the valley once organized a yogurt competition.
-Yoghurt makers from Kathmandu, Bhaktapur and Lalitpur participated in the competition.
-The king liked the curd of Bhaktapur and from that day the yogurt of Bhaktapur was known as Juju Dhau.
+According to a tale, the kings of the Malla period of the valley once organized a yogurt competition.
+Yoghurt makers from Kathmandu, Bhaktapur, and Lalitpur participated in the competition.
+The king liked the curd of Bhaktapur, and from that day the yogurt of Bhaktapur was known as Juju Dhau.

-Juju Dhau is one of the food items that has become integral to the cuisine of Bhaktapur district.
-It is highly sought by domestic as well as foreign tourist.
-The Juju Dhau of Bhaktapur is also exported to nearby cities such as Kathmandu, Lalitpur, Banepa, Panauti and Dhulikhel.
+Juju Dhau is one of the food items that has become integral to the cuisine of the Bhaktapur district.
+It is highly sought by domestic as well as foreign tourists.
+The Juju Dhau of Bhaktapur is also exported to nearby cities such as Kathmandu, Lalitpur, Banepa, Panauti, and Dhulikhel.